SherAlex1998/forward_bot/README.md

 # forward_bot

-A simple bot that sends messages to the Telegram group
+A simple bot that sends messages to the Telegram group.

 ---------------------------